 I have hope in God, which they themselves also accept, that there will be a resurrection of the dead, both of the just and the unjust.

 This passage is not particularly powerful in refuting the two-resurrection view, since Paul is making this statement in passing, and it would not be unreasonable to take his phrase “a resurrection of the dead” as referring to the fact that everyone will be resurrected rather than to one corporate resurrection-event.
 For example, in a different context, someone might say, “I have hope that there will be a punishment for the wicked”; in saying that, he could be referring to the fact that each unbeliever, immediately after death, experiences hell torments.
 In this case, he would mention “a punishment” which would actually involve several separate events at different times.
 Similarly, it could be that Paul is referring to the fact that all will be resurrected, even though it might occur at different points in time.
 Thus, the passage is generally underdeterminative, although it would still lend prima facie weight to the one-resurrection view.
-Although “a resurrection” can be taken to refer to refer to a temporally separated plurality of events, its default or initial meaning is clearly that there is only one resurrection.
+Although “a resurrection” can be taken to refer to refer to a chronologically separated plurality of events, its default or initial meaning is clearly that there is only one resurrection.
 This interpretation is strengthened when we view another main passage, John 5:28-29, wherein Jesus says:

 Do not marvel at this; for the hour is coming in which all who are in the graves will hear His voice and come forth—those who have done good, to the resurrection of life, and those who have done evil, to the resurrection of condemnation.

-Our Savior’s words here carry more weight than Paul’s, since He is actually addressing the resurrection and final judgment in context (thereby additionally evidencing that those two events are simultaneous), and since He here speaks of an event occurring in a temporally short period of time when all men, both workers of righteousness and workers of evil, will be resurrected.
+Our Savior’s words here carry more weight than Paul’s, since He is actually addressing the resurrection and final judgment in context (thereby additionally evidencing that those two events are simultaneous), and since He here speaks of an event occurring in a short period of time when all men, both workers of righteousness and workers of evil, will be resurrected.
 He actually speaks of two different resurrections in a sense, one of life and one of condemnation; but He makes it clear that this is one event, not two split apart by an entire millennium.
 It is not problematic to speak of one general resurrection as being two, since the point in dispute is the amount of time separating the events, not how many events into which the overall event might be subdivided.
 (For instance, if there were one billion elect persons who were raised in the resurrection of the righteous, then it would not be incorrect to speak of the event in which they are all raised as either one resurrection or one billion resurrections.)
 At any rate, the text is clear: “the hour is coming” when “all who are in the graves” will be resurrected and judged.
 There will be one general resurrection.

 The third passage in consideration involves Paul’s discourse on the resurrection in 1 Corinthians 15, verses 22-26 and 51-54 in particular: